Minister of Defence (Nepal)

-The Minister of Defence (Rakshā Mantri) is the head of the Ministry of Defence and a high ranking minister of the Government of Nepal.
-The Defence Minister is one of the most senior offices in the Council of Ministers as well as being a high-level minister in the union cabinet.
+The minister of defence (Rakshā Mantri) is the head of the Ministry of Defence and a high ranking minister of the government of Nepal.
+The defence minister is one of the most senior offices in the Council of Ministers as well as being a high-level minister in the union cabinet.

-List of Ministers of Defence
+List of ministers of defence

+Giri Prasad Burathoki, the defence minister during much of King Mahendra's reign, had himself been a highly decorated (retired) officer of the British Indian Army.

 This is a list of all ministers of Defense since the Nepalese Constituent Assembly election in 2013: